UBC-iGEM/internal-wiki-2023-24/src/dry-lab/software/decoding.md

 Many pre-existing alignment strategies rely on a reference template; we don’t have that luxury and conduct sequence alignment without a template, otherwise known as de novo sequence assembly.

 ## Goals and non-goals
-Goals:
+Goal:
-* Based on the sequencing platform used by wet lab, perform alignment in a timely manner and with acceptable accuracy.
+To perform iterations of the DBTL cycle, we will complete the algorithms required to perform alignment in a timely manner and with acceptable accuracy on one platform, most likely NGS.
+We will implement one of the two algorithms that is mentioned below, then in the second iteration try the other algorithm.

 Non-goals:
 * Generalize to all sequencing platforms.